These south-east Scotland coastal walks are ideal if taking a break from driving the main A1 between Berwick-upon-Tweed

 This view looks south-east, into the thin sun of an April morning, if you want a poetic moment.
 It wasn’t as warm as it looks either!

-Literally within a couple of minutes of crossing into Scotland, you can turn east off the A1 above Berwick-upon-Tweed, signed for Burnmouth.
+Literally within a couple of minutes of crossing into Scotland, you can turn east off the A1 above Berwick-upon-Tweed, signed for Burnmouth – you could say its where East Scotland coastal walks start.

-(This is a little coastal village completely unconscious of it status as a place I never mentioned in 30 years of supplying copy for international publishers and tourism bodies of all kinds.
+(This is a little coastal village completely unconscious of its status as a place that I never once mentioned in 30 years of supplying copy for international publishers and tourism bodies of all kinds.
 Lucky Burnmouth.)

 If you don’t care for there-and-back-again walks, then you could send the family on to Eyemouth (if there is another driver in the company) for an ice-cream and a harbour stroll, say, then rendezvous with them there.

 Walking, it’s an easy couple of hours, or less, oh, much less.
 And even the wee town of Eyemouth is only five minutes off the A1 and verges on the picturesque, if you get the angle right and half-close your eyes.

 (Above) If you have a moment to peer further at the picture above, you can spot the golf course in the middle distance, the caravan park above the town, with Coldingham Bay out of sight below the white houses high and left of centre.

 You can walk on from Eyemouth by way of a coastal path, and the pastel-coloured blight of the headland caravan park just beyond the town is worth it for the business it brings the town.

 Walk back to Eyemouth – quite wild about mid-way – or walk on round – an easy 20 minutes or so – to St Abbs.
 Plenty of information about this wee place on that link.